 Coordination requires the Forest Service to work with requesting agencies, such as the Grant County Court, to address discrepancies between federal and local planning documents, such as cultural or natural resource plans, Beverlin said.

 The Forest Service must respond to the discrepancies but is not bound to follow the local plans, Beverlin said.

-“This position overstates the NFMA obligation of the Forest Service,” he continued.
+“This position overstates the NFMA obligation of the Forest Service,” the document continues.
 “The statute does not specify what actions are required to coordinate Forest Service planning with local government planning, and it does not in any way subordinate federal authority to counties.”

-“Rather,” he continued, “the Forest Service must consider the objectives of state and local governments and Indian tribes as expressed in their plans and policies, assess the interrelated impacts of these plans and policies, and determine how the forest plan should deal with the impacts identified.”
+“Rather,” the document continued, “the Forest Service must consider the objectives of state and local governments and Indian tribes as expressed in their plans and policies, assess the interrelated impacts of these plans and policies, and determine how the forest plan should deal with the impacts identified.”